sonofapharmacist/what-should-i-play/README.md

 Attack that pile of shame with what-should-i-play!

-what-should-i-play is the super cool python script that takes the contents of your windows desktop and chooses one its contents at random.
+what-should-i-play is the super cool python script that takes the contents of your windows desktop and chooses one of its contents at random.

 Never get stuck staring at your screen and play, stupid!